ppatierno/formula1-telemetry-kafka/README.md

 ## Repository structure

-Contains different components for ingesting and handling Formula 1 202x game (by CodeMasters) telemetry data through Apache Kafka.
+Contains different components for ingesting and handling Formula 1 202x game (by CodeMasters/EA Sports) telemetry data through Apache Kafka.

 * **udp-kafka**: Apache Camel application bridging the telemetry packets got on UDP from the Formula 1 202x game to Apache Kafka to different topics:
     * _f1-telemetry-packets_ contains the raw `Packet`(s);